-Whether you plan to visit grandchildren who live out-of-state, or you’re traveling abroad, it’s not too late to take advantage of senior discounts this summer.
+Once you get to the golden age of 50, you will start to qualify for senior discounts.
+Whether you plan to visit grandchildren who live out-of-state, or you’re traveling abroad, it’s not too late to take advantage of the deals this summer.
 The more you save on each trip, the more trips you can afford to take.
 Here are some ways to save money on travel once you’ve reached a certain age:

 Dine at restaurants that offer smaller portions or a special senior menu.
 If you order a too-large meal, ask for a box.
 Take the remainder back to your room if you have access to a refrigerator.
 You can cost the cost of your dinners by up to 50% by planning a day of eating in.
 Stop at a grocery store for snacks and beverages instead of hitting those costly hotel vending machines.

 Buy passes for venues you regularly visit.
 National Park passes for seniors used to cost $10, but last year the price sky-rocketed.
 Now buy a Senior Pass for $80 and get a lifetime of FREE admission to 2,000 recreational sites operated by the Federal Government including Yosemite National Park, Everglades National Park, Hawaii Volcanoes National Park, New Orleans Jazz National Historical Park and Abraham Lincoln’s Home in Springfield, Illinois.
 An annual pass is $20 – if you collect 4 consecutive annual passes you can trade them in for a lifetime pass.
 There is an additional fee if you order the pass online or by mail.
 But if you are currently in the military, you can get a free pass that allows you and accompanying passengers in a personal vehicle to enter the parks.
 Read more about the passes on the USGS site.